vladmandic/face-api/README.md

 - Removed unnecesary package dependencies (karma, jasmine, etc.)
 - Updated Typescript build process to target ES2018 instead of dual ES5/ES6
 - Changed browser bundle process to use ESBuild instead of Rollup
-- Updated TFJS dependencies since backends were removed from @tensorflow/tfjs-core
+- Updated TensorFlow/JS dependencies since backends were removed from @tensorflow/tfjs-core
 - Updated mobileNetv1 model due to batchNorm() dependency
 - Removed following models as they are either obsolete or non-functional with tfjs 2.0+
   - mtcnn: Mostly obsolete